matyalatte/tuw/docs/Build-on-Windows.md

 ## 0. Requirements

 -   Visual Studio 2022
--   CMake
+-   CMake (**3.25** or later)
 -   Batch files in [`./Simple-Command-Runner/batch_files`](../batch_files)

-If you won't use Visual Studio 2022, you could need to edit cmake commands in batch files.
+> If you won't use Visual Studio 2022, you could need to edit cmake commands in batch files.

+> CMake should be 3.25 or later.
+> Or use [v0.2.3](https://github.com/matyalatte/Simple-Command-Runner/tree/v0.2.3) that supports old cmake versions.

 ## 1. Build wxWidgets